Author

 The Sound of Thought

+Jazz as thought.
 Piano trios and modern jazz shaped by tension rather than resolution—music that moves without settling, allowing thought to deepen without distraction.
 For revision where meaning is uncertain, identity unstable, and answers arrive, if at all, indirectly.
+Post-bop, ECM, and avant-garde: space, tension, introspection.

 Gold’s Romantic Literature Playlist

+Classical as feeling.
 Quiet enough to reveal what’s there, structured enough to keep the mind from drifting.
 It doesn’t lead, but it doesn’t disappear either—sitting just beneath language, where meaning sharpens and subtle inconsistencies begin to emerge.
+Neoclassical and Romantic minimalism: emotion, reflection, atmosphere.

 Changing Light

+Jazz as movement.
 A broader, more changeable field of sound—less narrowly tuned to a single mood, but equally suited to long stretches of concentration.
 For work that benefits from openness, variation, and the occasional shift in tone.
+Hard bop and bebop: groove, swing, propulsion.

 Contact